braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/multivariate_testing.md

 {% enddetails %}

 {% details Randomly sort users into different test groups. %}
-Braze’s multivariate testing feature allows you to create up to eight randomly selected test groups.
+Braze’s multivariate and A/B testing feature allows you to create up to eight randomly selected test groups.

 Randomizing is designed to remove bias in the test set and increase the odds of the test groups being similar in composition.
 This ensures that differing response rates are due to differences in your messages rather than your samples.
 {% enddetails %}

 {% details Know what elements you are trying to test. %}
-Multivariate testing allows you to test differences between several versions of a message.
+Multivariate and A/B testing allows you to test differences between several versions of a message.
 In some cases, a simple test may be most effective, since isolating changes allows you to identify which elements had the greatest impact on response.

 Other times, presenting more differences between variants will let you examine outliers and compare different sets of elements.
 Neither method is necessarily wrong, provided you are clear from the beginning what you are trying to test for.
 {% enddetails %}